polareth/savvy/DEV_NOTES.md

 - Also that to compile: https://github.com/evmts/tevm-monorepo/blob/40263b9eb62edb557d8ddbea45d29ddf755eb1e1/examples/vite/src/SolcWorker.ts

-[ ] use tx hashes instead of id when it's available, sort transactions by timestamp when displayed because it can be in any order
+[ ] use tx hashes instead of id when it's available

 [ ] wallet/social login to sync with local storage: display wallet + tooltip on top right; when doing a transaction, after saved to local storage, trigger a sync if connected; on connection, sync, meaning, if a tx hash in not in local storage, get it, and if not online, push it; display tooptip top-right: info when not connected (can't sync), success when synced, some loading when syncing